 A Master Coupe List for the selected FMA's was supplied by DSE in August 2011.
-This information was used to randomly select (using the RANDBETWEEN function in excel) the appropriate number of coupes to be audited within each FMA.
-The exception was the North East FMA which had a small number of harvested coupes, as such all were included in the current audit.
+This information was used to randomly select (using the RANDBETWEEN function in excel) the appropriate number of coupes to be audited within the Bendigo FMA.
+The exceptions are Horsham and Mid Murray West FMAs; these FMAs had a small number of harvested coupes, as such all were included in the current audit.